drduh/macOS-Security-and-Privacy-Guide/README.md

 Remember to periodically run `brew update` and `brew upgrade` on trusted and secure networks to download and install software updates.
 To get information on a package before installation, run `brew info <package>` and check its recipe online.

-According to [Homebrew's Anonymous Aggregate User Behaviour Analytics](https://github.com/Homebrew/brew/blob/master/docs/Analytics.md), Homebrew has begun gathering anonymous aggregate user behaviour analytics and reporting these to Google Analytics.
+According to [Homebrew's Anonymous Aggregate User Behaviour Analytics](https://github.com/Homebrew/brew/blob/master/docs/Analytics.md), Homebrew gathers anonymous aggregate user behaviour analytics and reporting these to Google Analytics.

-To opt out of Homebrew's analytics, you can set `export HOMEBREW_NO_ANALYTICS=1` in your environment or shell rc file, or use `brew analytics off`
+To opt out of Homebrew's analytics, you can set `export HOMEBREW_NO_ANALYTICS=1` in your environment or shell rc file, or use `brew analytics off`.

+You may also wish to enable [additional security options](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/138), such as `HOMEBREW_NO_INSECURE_REDIRECT=1` and `HOMEBREW_CASK_OPTS=--require-sha`.

 ## DNS